How to Prepare and Show Up Like a Top Candidate

 Also, if you exaggerate your qualifications, it may be difficult for you to perform the job you are interviewing for.

-Not researching the company before the interview can make it clear that you are not genuinely interested in the position and may make you appear unprepared.
+Not researching the company before the interview can indicate that you are not genuinely interested in the position and may make you appear unprepared.

 Interrupt the interviewer